wpswings/track-orders-for-woocommerce/README.txt

-=== Track Orders for WooCommerce – WooCommerce shipment and order tracking with 400+ Carriers, delivery notifications, tracking templates and more. ===
+=== Track Orders for WooCommerce ===

 Contributors: wpswings
 Donate link: https://wpswings.com/
 Tags: tracking, woocommerce shipping, shipping, shipment tracking, order tracking Requires at least: 5.5.0
-Tested up to: 6.8.1
+Tested up to: 6.8.2
 WC requires at least: 5.5.0
-WC tested up to: 9.9.5
+WC tested up to: 10.0.4
-Stable tag: 1.1.5
+Stable tag: 1.1.6
 Requires PHP: 7.2
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Track Orders for WooCommerce – Automate Multi Carrier WooCommerce Shipping with delivery notifications, tracking templates, 3PL shipping rates.
+Track Orders for WooCommerce – Automate Multi Carrier WooCommerce Shipping with delivery notifications, tracking templates, live updates.

 == Description ==

 Track Orders for WooCommerce is the best [**WooCommerce shipment tracking plugin**](https://wpswings.com/product/track-orders-for-woocommerce-pro/?utm_source=wpswings-ot-pro&utm_medium=ot-org-page&utm_campaign=ot-pro) you’ll ever need.
 Using this extension, you can enable customers to monitor the delivery process.
 They can track the shipment from order placement to doorstep delivery.

-**📦 Track Orders for WooCommerce Pro goes beyond WooCommerce tracking and streamlines WooCommerce fulfillment, order fulfillment, reducing inquiries, and boosting customer satisfaction.**
+**📦 Go beyond WooCommerce Shipment tracking and streamlines WooCommerce fulfillment, order fulfillment, reducing inquiries, and boosting customer satisfaction.**

 It lets you optimize the custom WooCommerce shipping module to make waiting less boring for your customers.
 On top of that, you can tailor the tracking stages to your shipping process.

-Keep your customers updated with real-time woocommerce shipping tracking and grab their attention while they wait.
+Keep your customers updated with real-time tracking and grab their attention while they wait.
 Incorporate stages into the shipping journey that align with your fulfillment process to provide customers with a comprehensive order tracking and woocommerce shipping experience.

 [**Track Orders for WooCommerce Demo**](https://demo.wpswings.com/track-orders-for-woocommerce-pro/?utm_source=ot-org-page&utm_medium=referral&utm_campaign=ot-demo) | [**Track Orders Documentation**](https://docs.wpswings.com/track-orders-for-woocommerce/?utm_source=ot-org-page&utm_medium=referral&utm_campaign=ot-doc-free) | [**Contact Us**](https://wpswings.com/contact-us/?utm_source=ot-org-page&utm_medium=referral&utm_campaign=contact-us)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tQ5tJTjDJTE?si=X1njyU3KIUgMJ3Mn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-=== Why Choose Our Track Orders PRO Plugin? ===
+=== Why Choose Our WooCommerce Track Orders Plugin? ===

-> Track Orders for WooCommerce can automate Multi Carrier WooCommerce Shipping with delivery notifications, tracking templates, and 3PL shipping rates.
+> You can automate Multi Carrier WooCommerce Shipping with delivery notifications, tracking templates, and live updates.

-=== ⭐ KEY FEATURES OF TRACK ORDERS FOR WOOCOMMERCE SHIPPING PLUGIN: ===
+=== ⭐ KEY FEATURES OF WOOCOMMERCE SHIPPING PLUGIN: ===

-#### 1) Track Order Using Pre-Built Tracking Templates:
+#### 1) Using Pre-Built Tracking Templates:
 WooCommerce Order Tracker provides a diverse range of three distinct order-tracking templates, which enables you to incorporate captivating visual representations for different order statuses, such as on-hold, processing, delivery, and more.

 #### 2) Create Custom Order Status in WooCommerce:
 Order tracker for WooCommerce allows you to create and use custom order statuses tailored to your specific order fulfillment workflow.
 Define order statuses that cater to the distinct stages within your shipping process.

-#### 3) Track Order With Google Maps:
+#### 3) Track your orders With Google Maps:
-The Track Order with Google Maps feature allows customers to track their orders in real-time using Google Maps API integration.
+With Google Maps feature allows customers to track their orders in real-time using Google Maps API integration.
 You have to provide the Google Maps API key, the order production house address, and the lessons of the order transit locations.
 Once enabled, customers can view the progress of their order on a Google Maps map.

 #### 4) Third-party Live Shipment Tracking (FedEx):
 Through the integration with FedEx's live shipment tracking system, the WooCommerce order tracker plugin allows customers to track their packages using the provided tracking code.